STEVEN S. TURNER, D.D.S.

 Steven Turner was already curious about Galicia as a small boy, when he spent the holidays davening at a Galitzianer shul with his grandparents in Brooklyn, NY.
 That was the start of his journey into genealogy, as he tried to prove that his family surname was never changed.
 He has written about this journey as a blogger for the Times of Israel and in various genealogical publications.

 Steven is the founder of the Nadwórna Shtetl Research Group and is an active member of the Rohatyn and Sędziszów Małopolski Research Groups.
-Steven is quite devoted to preserving Jewish heritage in the former lands of Galicia and partnered with the ESJF European Cemeteries Initiative to clean up and fence the Nadworna Jewish Cemetery.
-He is a member of the board of the Jewish Genealogical Society of Long Island as well as being a member of the JGS of NY.
+Steven is quite devoted to preserving Jewish heritage and culture in the former lands of Galicia and partnered with the ESJF European Cemeteries Initiative to clean up and fence the Nadworna Jewish Cemetery.
+He is a member of the board of the Jewish Genealogy Society of Long Island as well as being a member of the JGS of NY.
 Steven does research on Ashkenazi DNA and is the project administrator of several Jewish DNA projects on FamilyTreeDNA.